 Search and apply

-For current opportunities with the County Council, visit our job search page and select 'Apprenticeship' from the 'Contract type' option.
+For current opportunities with West Sussex County Council (WSCC), visit our job search page.

-Find out what real County Council apprentices think about their apprenticeship in the case studies below.
+Find out what real WSCC apprentices think about their apprenticeship in the case studies below.

-Watch our latest films to see how apprenticeships work in WSCC.
+Watch our videos to see how apprenticeships work in WSCC.

 Please note that these videos use YouTube's automated captions, which we have checked for accuracy.